 Tourism done properly can be environmentally friendly and profitable for many.
-Our area has among the highest sunshine hours in the country and Ohope beach is one of New Zealand’s best.
+Our area has among the highest sunshine hours in the country and Ohope beach is one of New Zealand’s finest.
 And we are one of relatively few regions of the world with a highly active volcano at arm’s length.
 There is plenty of upside here too.

 We need to make more of the cultural and artistic diversity of our district and the potential for holding more community events during the summer season.

-Given my science background and my more than 20 years of public service-based science management experience I have the competencies to make a difference in the way our district is government, especially with environmental sustainability and resilience in mind.
+Given my science background and my more than 20 years of public service-based science management experience I have the competencies to make a difference in the way our district is governed, especially with environmental sustainability and resilience in mind.
 I have seen firsthand the results of bad governance and am committed to maintaining the highest standards of fairness, efficiency and transparency.
 I will endeavor to be accessible to the community at all times and will maintain an open door policy.
 If you have a problem, come and see me and we will do all that is humanly possible to resolve it.
 Just please don’t ask for miracles!